Good to have you along on this post-Christmas day, December 26th.

 If we have bailouts, you're going to get more people taking riskier behaviors because they think the government's going to bail them out.

-And if Barney Frank wants to punish the mortgage industry and the mortgage brokers for predatory lending, then you're going to get less credit because fewer people are going to lend.
+And if Barney Frank wants to punish the mortgage industry and the mortgage brokers for predatory lending, then they're going to get less credit because fewer people are going to lend.

-This is the classic case of the best solution being the government staying the heck out of this market correction.
+This is a classic case of the best solution being the government staying the heck out of this market correction.

-I'm Jason Lewis, in for Rush Limbaugh behind the golden EIB Mike in the excellence of broadcasting network back at the end.
+I'm Jason Lewis in for Rush Limbaugh behind the golden EIB mic in the Excellence of Broadcasting Network back out of the world.

-I am Jason Lewis, Minnesota's real anchor man having more fun than even than even a human being should be allowed.
+I am Jason Lewis, Minnesota's real anchor man, having more fun than even a human being should be allowed.

 You're on the Rush Limbaugh program with Jason Lewis.